 In the UK students often work independently, studying on their own for long periods of time.
 To get the greatest benefit from your course you need to organise your time carefully, as simply attending lectures will not be enough for you to pass your degree.

-- how the course is going to be taught, for example. by lectures, seminars, group work etc.
+- How the course will be taught, for example, by lectures, seminars, group work etc.

-- when the assessments will take place and what marks you need to obtain to pass the course.
+- When the assessments will take place, and what marks do you need to obtain to pass the course.